Scenarios including a spouse

 To add a spouse, click the Add Spouse button from the Planning page, or when you first create the scenario, click Add Spouse under Scenario Setup -> Client.

-In order to delete a spouse from the projections, please click the Delete Spouse option which is visible under Scenario Setup -> Client once a spouse has been added to the projections.
+To delete a spouse from the projections, please click the Delete Spouse option which is visible under Scenario Setup -> Client once a spouse has been added.

 On the Assets and Debts data entry pages, you will notice additional features when your scenario includes a spouse.
-You are able to set some assets and debts as joint and copy or move assets/debts to the other spouse.
+You can set some assets and debts as joint and copy or move assets/debts to the other spouse using the green and blue arrows under the Actions column.
+If you classify a Debt as joint, the payments are split 50/50.

 Cash flow allocation in Snap follows the Canadian tax system design which models each spouse separately to properly assess their taxation.
-In a scenario with a spouse, you will notice there is a Planning page for each spouse individually and a Combined page.
+There are individual Planning pages for each spouse and a Combined Planning page.

-Here is an example of the Combined page for John and Jane Snapper.
-Note that for a couple, you use the Combined page to enter the total Base Expenses for them.
-Snap will display the amount of Base Expenses for each spouse if you hover your mouse over the combined value.
+Here is an example of the Combined Planning page for John and Jane Snapper which shows the total Base Expenses for the couple.
+Snap also displays the amount of Base Expenses for each spouse if you hover your mouse over the combined value.

 - 2